 - the needs and obligations of the parties for such things as housing and responsibility for debts, such as mortgage and loan repayments. - the standard of living enjoyed by the family having regard to the overall finances where possible. - the age of the parties and the length of the marriage.
 The age may be relevant for assessing your capacity to be able to continue to earn.
 The length of the marriage affects the distribution of the assets.
 Generally, a longer marriage is likely to result in an equal division of assets, where a shorter marriage without children may not. - any physical or mental disability of one of the parties. - contributions made during the marriage, both inside the home and outside in the workplace.
-There is no distinction between the roles of the breadwinner and homemaker. - the conduct of either party where it would be unfair to disregard it.
-This does not generally include the grounds for the divorce e.g. adultery or behaviour.
+There is no distinction between the roles of the breadwinner and homemaker.

+- the conduct of either party where it would be unfair to disregard it.
+This does not generally include the behaviour of either party that led to the breakdown of the marriage such as adultery.
 In other words, the fact that your spouse has committed adultery does not mean you are entitled to a greater share of the matrimonial assets. - the loss of any benefit, such as a pension entitlement, that you would have received if there had been no divorce.